-The AFE5801 is a very low-power CMOS monolithic analog front end which includes an eight-channel variable-gain amplifier (VGA) followed by an eight-channel, 12bit, high-speed pipeline analog-to-digital convereter (ADC) based on switched-capacitor architecture.
+The AFE5851 is a low power CMOS monolithic analog front end that includes a 16-channel variable gain amplifier (VGA) followed by an 8-channel 12-bit high speed pipeline analog to digital converter (ADC) based on switched capacitor architecture.

-Each of the eight VGA differential inputs is buffered and accepts a maximum swing of 2Vpp centered at a dc level (VCM) of about 1.6V.
+Each of the 16 VGA single ended inputs is buffered and accepts a maximum swing of 1VPP centered at a DC level (VCM) of about 1.6V.

-Each VGA has a gain range from -5dB to 31dB, and the gain is digitally controlled, with a resolution of 0.125dB.
-Using the serial interface, the gain curves (common to all VGAs) versus time can be stored in the memory integrated within the device.
+Each VGA has a gain range from -5dB to 31dB and it is digitally controlled, with a resolution of 0.125 dB.
+The gain curves (common to all VGAs) versus time can be stored in memory integrated within the device using the serial interface.